Practice Area Details

 The litigators of Dannis Woliver Kelley focus on finding solutions first.
 If litigation becomes necessary, we go into court fighting—we go in to win.
 Litigation is never anyone's first choice, but when that time comes, you need a law firm on your side that you feel confident has the experience, resources, and expertise to solve your problems, not perpetuate them.
 The breadth and depth of Dannis Woliver Kelley's litigation practice sets us apart from other firms.
 Not only are we adept at all aspects of general civil litigation, but we also possess a unique expertise in education law, as well as in the special claims and defenses afforded public entities and the special procedures that govern them.
 This concentration enables us to devise sound strategies for resolving disputes expediently and cost-effectively.

-Our over 30 years of experience helping clients successfully navigate the maze that is California education law gives us the historical perspective needed for handling the wide range of issues facing educational agencies today.
+Our 35 years of experience helping clients successfully navigate the maze that is California education law gives us the historical perspective needed for handling the wide range of issues facing educational agencies today.

 Our litigation attorneys advise and represent clients in many areas of law, including: